 Early on in its development, Kay said that Harry Potter and the Goblet of Fire Illustrated Edition would not be released in 2018, as many expected, due to the amount of work involved in illustrating the second-longest book in Rowling’s series.

-Kay says that the wait for Goblet of Fire Illustrated is going to be worth it.
-“I’m REALLY enjoying having more time on the Goblet of Fire than previous books,” he writes, “so hopefully there will be more to see in the fourth Potter book when it hits the shops in 2019, and I’m having great fun planning it.
+Kay had added that the wait for the Goblet of Fire Illustrated Edition was going to be worth it.
+“I’m REALLY enjoying having more time on the Goblet of Fire than previous books,” he wrote in 2017, “so hopefully there will be more to see in the fourth Potter book when it hits the shops in 2019, and I’m having great fun planning it.
 I want to hide lots of Easter eggs in Goblet, a luxury usually because it takes a lot of planning.”

-The new books are must-have’s for Harry Potter fans, as they present the series in an entirely new light.
+The new Illustrated Editions are must-have’s for Harry Potter fans, as they present the series in an entirely new light.
 They’re also a great way to introduce new generations of readers to J.K.
 Rowling’s work.

 Goblet of Fire was originally published in July 2000 and was the first book in the series with midnight release parties around the world.

 Meanwhile, Kay is already at work on the Harry Potter and the Order of the Phoenix Illustrated Edition, with a release date expected in 2021.

 We want to hear your thoughts on this topic!

 Write a comment below or submit an article to Hypable.